Reformers of Islam

 ![]() |

-Dr. Jasser is the Chairman of the Board, founding member, and President of the American Islamic Forum for Democracy (AIFD).
+Dr. Jasser is the Chairman of the Board and President of the American Islamic Forum for Democracy (AIFD).
 He is the son of Muslim-Syrian immigrants and is a native of Wisconsin.
-As a devout practicing Muslim, Dr. Jasser has always been very active in the study of Islam and its intersections with American culture.
-He is one of the moderate, anti-Islamist Muslims featured in the controversial PBS film, Islam v Islamists produced by ABG Films, Inc. in 2007.
-See also his Internet film, The Third Jihad, and podcast of a March 2011 conference call. |
+A devout practicing Muslim, Dr. Jasser is active in the study of Islam and its intersections with American culture.
+He was featured in the controversial PBS film, Islam v Islamists.
+See also his Internet film, The Third Jihad. |

 ![]() |

-Muhammad Hisham Kabbani Hisham Kabbani is a prominent American Sufi Muslim who advocates an understanding of Islam as based on peace, tolerance, respect and love.
+Hisham Kabbani is a prominent American Sufi Muslim who advocates an understanding of Islam as based on peace, tolerance, respect and love.
 Shaykh Kabbani has been an outspoken critique of extremism as well as the Wahabi doctrine. |

 ![]() |